oci-landing-zones/terraform-oci-modules-workloads/cis-oke/README.md

 }
 ```

 ## <a name="related">Related Documentation</a>
 - [OKE](https://docs.oracle.com/en-us/iaas/Content/ContEng/Concepts/contengoverview.htm)

 ## <a name="issues">Known Issues</a>

 ### Node pool
-1. When updating the node_cycling attribute, if you are changing anything else to node_config_details, you will get the following error.
+1. When updating the *node_cycling* attribute, if you are changing anything else to node_config_details, you will get the following error:

 ```
  Error: 409-Conflict, Cannot perform nodepool cycling and nodepool Placement Configuration change simultaneously.